On the classification of normal G-varieties with spherical orbits: Combinatorics

-Let us check that the pair $(\D,\F)$ is a colored polyhedral divisor.
-The only non-trivial verification is to show that $(\tail(\D), \F)$ is a colored cone, i.e., that $\varrho(\F)$ does not contains $0$.
+It remains to check that the pair $(\sigma,\F)$ is a colored cone, i.e. that $\varrho(\F)$ does not contain $0$.
 But this latter is a consequence of Condition (i) of Lemma \ref{l-chartt}.
 This finishes the proof of the theorem. \end{proof} As consequence of the proof of Theorem \ref{t-ppcol}, we get the following known result which says that colors and $U$-invariants determine uniquely a $B$-chart. \begin{corollary} Let $(\D,\F), (\D',\F')\in\CP(\Gamma, \ss)$ be two colored polyhedral divisors.
-Then the equalities hold if and only if $X_{0}(\D,\F) = X_{0}(\D', \F')$. \end{corollary} \begin{proof} The 'if' part is a consequence of the proof of Theorem \ref{t-ppcol} and the 'only if' part of \cite[Proposition 13.7 (1)]{Tim11}. \end{proof} Next, we show that a $B$-chart of $\gsc(\XX)$ associated with a colored polyhedral divisor $(\D,\F)$ does not change if we modify the locus of $\D$ by a birational projective morphism. \begin{proposition} Let $\Gamma, \Gamma'$ be two semi-projective models of $S$ with a projective birational morphism $\psi: \Gamma'\rightarrow \Gamma.$ Consider a colored polyhedral divisor $(\D,\F)\in\CP(\Gamma,\ss)$ and denote by $\psi^{\star}(\D)$ the polyhedral divisor defined by the equality $\psi^{\star}(\D)(m) = \psi^{\star}(\D(m))$ for any $m\in\tail(\D)^{\vee}$.
+Then the equalities hold if and only if $X_{0}(\D,\F) = X_{0}(\D', \F')$. \end{corollary} \begin{proof} The 'if' part is a consequence of the proof of Theorem \ref{t-ppcol} and the 'only if' part of \cite[Proposition 13.7 (1)]{Tim11}. \end{proof} The next proposition states that a $B$-chart of $\gsc(\XX)$ associated with a colored polyhedral divisor $(\D,\F)$ does not change if we modify the locus of $\D$ by a birational projective morphism. \begin{proposition} Let $\Gamma, \Gamma'$ be two semi-projective models of $S$ with a projective birational morphism $\psi: \Gamma'\rightarrow \Gamma.$ Consider a colored polyhedral divisor $(\D,\F)\in\CP(\Gamma,\ss)$ and denote by $\psi^{\star}(\D)$ the polyhedral divisor defined by the equality $\psi^{\star}(\D)(m) = \psi^{\star}(\D(m))$ for any $m\in\tail(\D)^{\vee}$.
 Then $(\psi^{\star}(\D),\F)\in\CP(\Gamma',\ss)$ and we have